 Most young people who get into trouble with the law do not need to be formally processed or held in custody.
 In fact, such measures often do serious damage by disrupting the bonds that connect youth to their families and communities.
 Unfortunately, the juvenile justice system often errs on the side of formal handling and incarceration.
 Juvenile facilities are filled with low-level youth who could be safely and effectively managed in other settings.
 The confinement of low-level delinquents is costly for communities, and doesn’t serve public safety.

-The Models for Change initiative is committed to the health and safety of communities and youth by holding young people accountable in the most effective, least restrictive settings of care.
+The Models for Change initiative worked to advance the health and safety of communities and youth by pursuing approaches to hold young people accountable in the most effective, least restrictive settings of care.

 Initiative tools, research, knowledge, and innovations to promote reform